Vote on November 24, 2024 The most important facts about the two tenancy law proposals

 Subletting

 Under current law, anyone who has rented an apartment or business premises can sublet them.
-Today, landlords can only refuse if the main tenant sublets the premises for an excessive price, if the landlord has to accept a disadvantage - for example due to noise - or if the main tenant does not inform the landlord of the conditions of the sublet.
+Today, landlords can only refuse if the main tenant sublets the premises for an excessive price, the landlord has to accept a disadvantage - for example due to noise - or the main tenant does not inform the landlord of the conditions of the sublet.
 The main tenant must also inform the landlord who is moving into the premises as a subtenant.
 It is possible to offer a rental apartment temporarily on Airbnb.

 Termination due to personal use